Luton: Parks and open spaces

 Luton has a variety of parks ranging from district parks, neighbourhood parks, local open space and leisure gardens.

 Brantwood Park

 In the 1880s, the land now known as Brantwood Park was an open field on the south side of Dallow.
-The site was purchased by the Town Council in 1894 for use as a recreation ground and there is reference to it as ‘West Ward Recreation Ground' in a 1911-year book.
-It is reported as being one of the first two recreation grounds in Luton; the other being East Ward Recreation Ground, now known as Manor Road Park.
+The site was purchased by the Town Council in 1894 for use as a recreation ground and there is reference to it as 'West Ward Recreation Ground' in a 1911-year book.
+It is reported as being one of the first two recreation grounds in Luton; the other being East Ward Recreation Ground, now known as Manor Park.

 Kidney Wood

 Kidney Wood is ancient semi-natural woodland on the southern edge of Luton that has been identified as a County Wildlife Site.
 The wood was purchased by Luton Borough Council as an area of public open space.
 The council seeks to maintain and enhance the nature conservation interest of Kidney Wood, including its habitats while allowing public access for informal recreation including play.
 Kidney Wood includes a way marked nature trail and play dells.